Skip to main content

 const page = await browser.newPage();

-// Log in with your Bright Data credentials
+// Authenticate with Bright Data

 await page.authenticate({